 Healing Pathways are school based grief support programs, providing 1:1 supportive grief counseling, grief support groups and grief education for staff and students.

 Art Forever After group is a multi-generational art-based group, providing the opportunity for children, teens, friends and family members of all ages to make art with other.
-Located at the new William & Dorothy Yeck Family Grief Counseling Art Center on the Hospice of Dayton campus, this group is offered weekly in three month segments twice a year starting in February on Thursday evenings from 6:30 to 8:30 pm.
+Located at the new William & Dorothy Yeck Family Grief Counseling Art Center on the Ohio’s Hospice of Dayton campus, this group is offered weekly in three month segments twice a year starting in February on Thursday evenings from 6:30 to 8:30 pm.